Tender wagging care

 In most cases, the cause of this cancer is unknown.
 It typically develops in otherwise healthy children.

-However, about 10% of cases occur in children with certain congenital conditions (those present at birth), such as aniridia (when the iris, or colored part of the eye, is partly or completely missing) and hemihypertrophy (when one side of the body is larger than the other).
+However, about 10% of cases occur in children born with certain conditions, such as aniridia (when the iris, or colored part of the eye, is partly or completely missing) and hemihypertrophy (when an overgrowth of tissue and bone causes one side of the body to be larger than the other).
 Wilms tumor also is associated with a number of rare genetic disorders, including:

 Patients may have a family history of the disease, though this is uncommon.